Recently, I have joined Northeastern University as an Assistant Professor in the Department of Mechanical & Industrial Engineering. My group

-Currently, I am a postdoctoral researcher at the University of Vienna and a visiting researcher at Stanford University.
-My research is focused
+From 2020 to 2021, I was a senior postdoctoral researcher at the University of Vienna and a visiting researcher at Stanford University.
+My research during that time was

 During my doctoral research I focused on the synthesis and characterization of nanoscale thin films for new high-efficiency solar cell and